Cardinal Muench Seminary: History

 In 1966, the seminary commenced a program for college-age men.
 The administration reached an agreement between the seminary, North Dakota State University, and the North Dakota Board of Higher Education.
 Now, Cardinal Muench seminarians would matriculate to North Dakota State, and the seminary would provide philosophy, humanities, and classics instructors to the university.
 Beginning in 1972, the seminary began to enroll men from other dioceses in both the college and high school programs.
 In the years that followed, seminarians were enrolled from 12 dioceses besides the Diocese of Fargo. in that same year, the first Cardinal Muench alumnus was ordained to the priesthood.

 Also in 1972, Cardinal Muench Seminary tweaked its curriculum to accommodate seminarians who had already graduated from college.
 That year, the seminary enrolled its first student who already had a baccalaureate degree.
 Given that the curriculum was designed for men who had not yet earned a college degree, seminarians who already had one were at first known as "special students."
 Later, the seminary developed its Pre-Theology Program for these seminarians.
 The program was originally one year, but when the US Conference of Catholic Bishops changed its requirements for priestly formation, it was lengthened to two years.

-During the late 1980s and early 1990s, the seminary, in conjunction with the Diocese of Fargo, began increasing outreach efforts to attract seminarians. in 1989, the Rev. Valentine Gross, the Rector of Cardinal Muench Seminary, designed an aptitude and interest test for middle school and high school students to contemplate a priestly vocation.
+During the late 1980s and early 1990s, the seminary, in conjunction with the Diocese of Fargo, began increasing outreach efforts to attract seminarians. in 1989, the Rev. James Lauerman, a teacher and spiritual advisor of Cardinal Muench Seminary, designed an aptitude and interest test for middle school and high school students to contemplate a priestly vocation.
 In 1991, the seminary started the Vianney Discernment Program to help young men discern their vocation.
 The men lived in community, praying together and receiving spiritual direction.
 During the program's existence, 40 men participated, 15 of whom entered seminary, and as of 2013, six have been ordained priests.
 Despite these efforts, the high school program continued to decline in enrollment.
 In 1991, the high school program stopped having an independent faculty and the seminarians began attending classes at Shanley High School, as they had in the past.
 The last high school seminarian graduated in 2001, and the program ended.

 Bishop Samuel J. Aquila became Bishop of Fargo in 2002, and despite the declining enrollment, he continued to support the seminary.
 Effort was made to increase the seminary's enrollment, but it was unsuccessful.
 On April 8, 2010, Bishop Aquila announced that Cardinal Muench Seminary would close after the next academic year.
 The seminary officially closed on May 13, 2011, the Feast of Our Lady of Fátima.
 During its 49 years of existence, 923 men participated in Cardinal Muench Seminary programs.
 The seminary graduated 364 men, 123 of whom have been ordained priests as of 2013.